The Perils of Jest Snapshot Testing

 Sorting the Catch

-When a snapshot test fails, you have to manually review each change and decide whether it’s a bug or a valid change.
-This process is tedious and prone to human error, especially when there are lots of changes to review.
+When a snapshot test fails, you must review each change and decide whether it’s a bug or a valid update.
+That review is tedious and error-prone, especially when lots of changes pile up.

-Things get worse if you use jest-styled-components because it stores your component’s style rules with the snapshot.
-That means having to review every line of CSS that changes, too.
+Things get worse with jest-styled-components, which stores style rules with the snapshot.
+Now you’re reviewing every line of changing CSS, too.

 Snapshot Fatigue